 A lack of a definitive cure for this condition does not mean addiction will always cause problems in your life.
-After treatment, you will be better equipped to handle this problem and be able to protect yourself from using again.
+After treatment, you will be better equipped to handle this problem and be able to protect yourself from using it again.
 This is why comparisons like AA vs rehab can not be fully valid, while AA can help support your recovery after treatment, it is not a substitute for medical detox nor does it generally offer supervised withdrawal by medical professionals.

 Want to Learn More About Addiction Treatment?